 Why should you carry out competitor analysis

-As I mentioned before, competitor analysis is a huge task – both in terms of the amount of information you will have to process and resources it takes.
+As I mentioned before, competitor analysis is a huge task – both in terms of the amount of information you will have to process and the resources it takes.

-But the rewards are hard to miss.
+But the rewards of competitor analysis are hard to miss.

 Competitor analysis will help you:

-- exploit your competitors’ weaknesses and convert their customers to your product
+- exploit your competitors’ weaknesses and convert their customers to your product or service

 If you want to be one step ahead of your competitors, you have to assess the status quo first.
 Knowing which areas you need to improve and where exactly can you gain competitive advantage easily, will help you shape your business decisions.